AdobeDocs/experience-manager-learn.en/help/aem-target-personalization/using-launch-adobe-io.md

 > Grant the Adobe Developer integration the access to select workspaces with the appropriate [role to allow a central team to make API-driven changes in only a few workspaces](https://experienceleague.adobe.com/docs/target/using/administer/manage-users/enterprise/configure-adobe-io-integration.html).

 1. Create IMS integration in AEM using credentials from Adobe Developer.
 (01:12 to 03:55)
-2. In Experience Platform Launch, create a property. (covered [above](#create-launch-property))
+2. In Data Collection, create a property. (covered [above](#create-launch-property))
-3. Using the IMS integration from Step 1, create Experience Platform Launch integration to import your Launch property.
+3. Using the IMS integration from Step 1, create tags integration to import your tags property.
-4. In AEM, map the Experience Platform Launch integration to a site using browser configuration.
+4. In AEM, map the tags integration to a site using browser configuration.
 (05:28 to 06:14)
 5. Validate integration manually.
 (06:15 to 06:33)
-6. Using Launch/DTM browser plugin.
-(06:34 to 06:50)
-7. Using Adobe Experience Cloud Debugger browser plugin.
+6. Using Adobe Experience Cloud Debugger browser plugin.
 (06:51 to 07:22)

-At this point, you have successfully integrated [AEM with Adobe Target using Adobe Experience Platform Launch](./using-aem-cloud-services.md#integrating-aem-target-options) as detailed in Option 1.
+At this point, you have successfully integrated [AEM with Adobe Target using tags](./using-aem-cloud-services.md#integrating-aem-target-options) as detailed in Option 1.

 For using AEM Experience Fragment offers to power you personalization activities, lets proceed to the next chapter, and integrate AEM with Adobe Target using the legacy cloud services.